 The Game edited by Sean Ellis (2011, Seven Realms Publishing)

-“The Most Dangerous Game” by Richard Connell is one of those short stories everyone has either heard about or read.
+The Game was inspiried by “The Most Dangerous Game” by Richard Connell is one of those short stories everyone has either heard about or read.
 First published in 1924, the story is about Sanger Rainsford, a big game hunter who finds himself marooned on an island off the coast of South America.
 He finds a large palatial estate on the island inhabited by a former tsarist general, Zaroff, and his deaf-mute servant Ivan.
 Rainsford discovers Zaroff has been hunting shipwrecked sailors as game on his estate ever since he became bored of animal hunting.
 Zaroff turns the hunter into the hunted in his next game, but Rainsford is able to elude the general with his superior skills.
 It’s implied Rainsford triumphs in the end.

 The story has been collected and adapted many times.
 I first encountered it in Alfred Hitchcock’s Spellbinders In Suspense.
 It was first adapted for the screen in 1932, staring Faye Wray (in a character that didn’t appear in the story).
 It was also the basis for the 1982 Australian movie, Turkey Shoot, about a bunch of prisoners in a futuristic prison being hunted by the warden and friends.
 More recently, someone produced a video called Bambi Hunt where people paid money to shoot paintballs at naked Vegas showgirls.
 This last one sparked a huge outrage until it was revealed the “hunt” was staged just to sell a DVD.